 5 of the best multi-function power tools

-There are plenty of tools out there that, while incredibly useful and functional, can only be used as for one task.
+There are plenty of power tools out there that, while incredibly useful and functional, can only be used for one task.
 A nail gun, for example, will only ever be useful as a tool to easily plant nails.

 And even though there’s nothing wrong with a nail gun, or any other single-use tool, there are some clever designs out there that conveniently allow a single tool to be used for multiple purposes.